 - our capacity to meet your needs; and

 Successful applicants must:

-- Contact Barbara Hewitt at the Office of Research Services about setting up a research fund to receive any money awarded by CHRR.
+- Contact Jenna Silva at the Office of Research Services about setting up a research fund to receive any money awarded by CHRR.
 ORS will require a signed Funding Application Approval Form, the original proposal, CHRR’s funding confirmation email and any applicable ethics approvals.
 (Start right away.
 This process may take longer than you expect, especially if you do not yet have ethics approval.)